 Sandra Brewster Roots

-In this outdoor photographic installation, Toronto-based artist Sandra Brewster explores the long history of Black presence in the urban wilderness.
-Developed during her artist residency at Evergreen Brick Works, the photographs in Roots document the area’s plant life in ways that reflect on unceded territories, diasporic migrations, and the need to foster safe, outdoor experiences for Black communities.
-Brewster’s images are embedded along the Beltline Trail, greeting visitors as they explore the valley.
+In her outdoor photographic installation Roots, Toronto-based artist Sandra Brewster explores the long history of Black presence in the urban wilderness.
+Developed during her tenure as Koerner Artist in Residence at Evergreen Brick Works, the photographs document the area’s plant life, greeting visitors as they explore the valley.

 Like friendly spectral entities, Brewster’s photographs guide viewers through these outdoor spaces, hovering above and enmeshing with the plant life of the expansive green space.
 This experience echoes that of the walks the artist took with activist, scholar, and founder of Black Outdoors, Jacqueline L. Scott, as they travelled along the Don River in preparatory research for Roots.
 This project animates the roots of Brewster’s Caribbean Canadian diasporic narrative and speaks more broadly to Black histories on this land.
 What constitutes multitudinous Black experiences in the Canadian wilderness?
 Building upon one of her significant earlier works—Hiking Black Creek (2018), which depicts her parents as they explore Toronto’s Black Creek ravines—Brewster connects Canada and Guyana, Toronto’s forests and the Amazonian jungle, offering new perspectives on ideas of home and belonging while contributing to rich histories of the Black diaspora in the land now called Canada.